gematik/app-Tiger/tiger-maven-plugin/README.md

 * **List[include] includes** (mandatory) ... list of include patterns for feature files in Ant format (*\/directory/** .feature)
 * **List[glue] glues** (mandatory) ... list of packages to be included as glue or hooks code
-* String basedir (default: local working directory) ... root folder from where to apply includes and excludes
+* String featuresDir (default: local working directory) ... root folder from where to apply includes and excludes
 * List[exclude] excludes (default: empty)) ... list of exclusion patterns for feature files in Ant format (*
   \/directory/**.feature)
 * boolean skip (default: false) ... flag whether to skip the execution of this plugin
 * String driverPackage (default: de.gematik.test.tiger.serenity.drivers) ... package of the to be generated driver class
-* String driverClassName (default: Junit4SerenityTestDriver${ctr}) ...
+* String driverClassName (default: Driver${ctr}) ...
 Name of the to be generated driver class.
 Note the ctr token which is mandatory!
 For more details see section about custom template file.
 * String templateFile (default: null which means that the plugin will use the built-in template file) ...
 Optional path to a custom template file to be used for generating the driver Java source code file.